'Tis the day for re-gifting – the presents that go straight up for sale online

 Despite the bizarre nature of some listings, Kiwis are largely unfazed by the idea of their gift being resold.

-Still, most Kiwis would rather keep quiet than admit disappointment.
-Only 4% said they would be brave enough to express their dissatisfaction, while 73% said they would pretend to like a gift they didn’t want.
+Still, most Kiwis would rather keep quiet than admit disappointment, with 70% of Kiwis saying they would pretend to like a gift they didn't want.

 Women's clothes and shoes are often quick to appear for resale.